alemart/encantar-js/docs/api/speedy-promise.md

 # SpeedyPromise

 [Speedy](speedy.md) includes its own implementation of promises.
 A `SpeedyPromise` works just like a standard promise.
-SpeedyPromises are designed for realtime applications.
+SpeedyPromises are designed for real-time applications.
 There are some subtle differences behind the scenes, but you need not be concerned with those.

 ## Instantiation